suabochica/scala-learning/notes/session-03.md

       B-->D[deploy];
 ```

-In summary, working oin program involves performin various independent tasks such as compiling, running, and deploying the program.
+In summary, working oin program involves performin various independent ta sks such as compiling, running, and deploying the program.
 Build tools aim at simplifyin the coordination of these tasks.
-### 🛑 Introduction to `sbt`
+### 🚧 Introduction to `sbt`

+`sbt` is a build tool commonly used in Scala.

+> Note: there are other build tools that support Scala: Maven, Gradle, Mill, etc.

+Make sure the sbt command-line tool is installed accordin to the instruction in the [sbt's oficial site](https://scala-sbt.org)

+As sbt project is a directory with the following two files:

+- `project/build.properties`: defines the version of sbt we want to use
+- `built.sbt`: defines the configuration of the project

 ### 🛑 sbt, Keys and Scopes